HomeCalculatorsConstructionHeat Loss Calculator

 What is a Heat Loss?

-A Heat Loss Calculator estimates how much heat energy escapes through a building surface — a wall, roof section, window, or floor — per hour, based on the surface area, its U-value (thermal transmittance), and the temperature difference between indoors and outdoors.
-The result, in BTU per hour, quantifies how much heating capacity is needed to offset that loss and maintain a stable indoor temperature.
+A heat loss calculator estimates how much heat energy escapes through a building surface, a wall, roof section, window, or floor, per hour, based on the surface area, its U-value (thermal transmittance), and the temperature difference between indoors and outdoors.
+The result, in BTU per hour, quantifies how much heating capacity is needed to offset that loss and hold a stable indoor temperature.

-Heat loss calculations are foundational to HVAC sizing, insulation upgrade decisions, and energy audits.
-A wall with poor insulation (a high U-value) loses far more heat than a well-insulated one at the same area and temperature difference, which is why upgrading insulation is often the most cost-effective way to reduce heating bills.
+Heat loss calculations are foundational to HVAC sizing, insulation decisions, and energy audits.
+A wall with poor insulation, a high U-value, loses far more heat than a well-insulated one at the same area and temperature difference, which is exactly why upgrading insulation is often the most cost-effective way to cut heating bills.
 Pair this tool with the Furnace Size Calculator or Boiler Size Calculator when sizing a complete heating system.

 How to use this Heat Loss calculator